Hillcrest School (Nairobi, Kenya): Hillcrest Secondary School

-The secondary and preparatory school share facilities such as a twenty five metre pool, canoes, basketball courts and netball courts.
+The secondary and preparatory school share facilities such as a twenty five metre pool, shared basketball and netball courts, and two squash courts.

-There is a conserved area commonly known as 'The Nature Trail' which mainly consists of indigenous trees and hosts animals such as jackals, snakes, birds and hares.

-The sixth form has 60 to 75 students in each year, most of whom continue to university, mainly in the UK, but also in the United States, Canada, Europe and South Africa.
+The sixth form has 50 to 60 students in each year, most of whom continue to university, mainly in the UK, but also in the United States, Canada, Europe and South Africa.

 Boarding

 There is also a boarding house, Toad Hall, which sits on the school site, capable of housing 16 girls and 16 boys.

 Academics

 The school year runs from September to July and IGCSE/'O' and 'A' level exams are set and marked by CIE (Cambridge International Examinations), AQA and Edexcel.
 The school has also recently introduced BTEC programmes in Performing arts, Sports, Business, Travel & Tourism and Art & Design (Photography).

 The school, of about 440 students, has its largest groups coming from Kenya and Britain.
 The staff are recruited from Britain and Kenya.